 Keep the pressure constant for at least 5 minutes.
 This allows the blood to clot (thicken), preventing additional bleeding.

-Do not lift the bandage to check on the bleeding until 5 minutes have passed.
+Do not lift the bandage to check on the bleeding until at least 5 minutes have passed.

 Raise the wound above heart level, if possible, to reduce blood flow to the injury.